 If you feel you have an opioid use disorder or at risk for developing one, it is important to contact your doctor immediately.
 The sooner you address opioid dependence, the better.

 A medicated assisted treatment program that integrates Suboxone or Sublocade can help you achieve a sustainable recovery from OUD.
 These medicines have helped many people achieve sobriety, as they allow them to complete the rehabilitation process without experiencing uncontrollable cravings or severe withdrawal symptoms.
-If you or a loved one are struggling with opioid addiction, the expert team at James K. Cardi M.D. can help you start your journey towards recovery with the use of Suboxone and Sublocade medications.
+If you or a loved one are struggling with opioid addiction, the expert team at can help you start your journey towards recovery with the use of medications.

-If you are struggling with opioid addiction, let the expert team at James K. Cardi, M.D. help.
-Dr. Cardi is a highly experienced, board-certified internist who can guide you through your recovery journey with Suboxone and Sublocade medications.
-Request an appointment online or call our office at (401)- 440-1977 to set up an appointment.
+If you are struggling with opioid addiction, let the expert team at help. is a highly experienced, board-certified internist who can guide you through your recovery journey with medications. online or call our office at (401)- 440-1977 to set up an appointment.